-Premium payments are treated as compensation to the employee and, therefore, they are subject to income taxation.
-The premium payments must be reported on the employee's W-2 form.
+The tax match payments made by the employer are treated as compensation to the employee and, therefore, they are subject to income taxation.
+The tax match payments must be reported on the employee's W-2 form.

 Generally, taxation to the employee is governed by IRC Section 61, which includes as gross income all income from whatever source, including compensation for services, fees, commissions, fringe benefits and similar items.
-The regulations under Section 61 state: "Generally, life insurance premiums paid by an employer on the life of his employee where the proceeds of such insurance are payable to the beneficiary of suchemployee are part of the gross income of the employee."
+The regulations under Section 61 state: "Generally, life insurance premiums paid by an employer on the life of his employee where the proceeds of such insurance are payable to the beneficiary of such employee are part of the gross income of the employee."1